TheLink-42/Libft/README.md

 # LIBFT

-**In this project you have to create your own library which you can use in future projects.
+**In this project you have to create your own library which you can use in future projects.**
-It must contain the following functions with the prefix `ft_`:**

 </div>

 ---

-##About the project
+## About the project

 This library recreates of the standard C librry functions and introduce additional utility functions.